Documentation › Traditional web application › Sending HTML responses

 }

 Sometimes you may have snippets of HTML that you want to reuse in multiple pages or places.
-When this happens, you can define a template containing the HTML in any file inside the partials directory.
+When this happens, you can define a template containing the HTML in any file inside the components directory.

-{{define "partial:images:logo"}}
+{{define "component:image:logo"}}

 <img src="/static/img/logo.jpg" alt="Company logo" loading="lazy">